Okay, I’m Ready to Change – So Now what?

 - If any of the ideas you define as belief systems preach fear, hatred and discrimination, stop the belief system.

 - Helping ourselves is the first step in helping others.
-If we can rid ourselves of all the affects of our upbringing, education and belief systems, we become whole.
+If we can rid ourselves of all the effects of our upbringing, education and belief systems, we become whole.
 We are then better able to help others because we gave up all the biases, discrimination, fear and hatred that has, up to now, guided us on the path we have been traveling.
 We get to realize we have been walking someone else’s path, the path others wanted us to walk.
 Just stop and begin to lay down your own path.
 A path of your own choosing.

 I am here to help you.
 I am here you make you think.
 Self-renewal requires you to take a good look at yourself and, if you harbor any of the above, you have a lot of work to do to change because your learnings, ego and belief systems will fight you every step of the way.